-10. Special Policy, Guidance and Initiatives for FY2017.
+10. Special Policy, Guidance and Initiatives for FY 18.

-a.
-Impacts to the FY17 Budget Submittal.
+- a.
+Impacts to the FY18 Budget Submittal.
 In addition to OMB budget guidance which is normally received in the June BY-2 timeframe for the BY President's budget, field units must consider the outcome of the BY-1 President's budget when developing the program for submission to HQUSACE.
-It is anticipated that the BY-1 Work Plan will be developed at the same time as the BY Budget.
-If this occurs, then allocation decisions for BY-1 will also need to be taken into account as the final budget documents are developed.
+It is anticipated that the BY-1 Allocation Strategy will be developed at the same time as the BY Budget.
+If this occurs, then allocation decisions for BY-1 will also need to be taken into account as the final budget documents are developed. - b.
+Transforming the Civil Works Budget Process.
+Civil Works Transformation in the budget process includes improved management of the budget processes associated with through Smart Use Systems, systems-based budgeting, asset management, and the expenses program. - (1) The Smart Use of Systems.
+The overall objective of the Smart Use of Systems is to make efficient and consistent use of the various tools currently being used within the Corps of Engineers Civil Works program for project and program data.
+CW-IFD is the tool that will be used to collect project/program data from the various other data sources within the Corps and then provide an intuitive and user friendly platform for users to enter and manage the project and program data needed for budget and BY-1 Allocation Strategy development.